testvon/alecsatin.github.io/_posts/2017-08-23-jacobs-christian-faith-ch7-man-as-created.md

 header:
   teaser: /assets/images/category-biblical-orthodoxy.png
 categories: biblical-orthodoxy
-excerpt: "The soul was made for the body, as the body was made for the soul, and both together were made for God.""
+excerpt: "The soul was made for the body, as the body was made for the soul, and both together were made for God."
 comments: true
 tags:
   - Henry Eyster Jacobs